 All with varying lengths from a few days to 3 months.
 It is a great way to explore areas and live like a local, as that is the only way I travel.
 I like to blend in.
 It’s fun exploring areas and having the time to do so.

-I gave up house sitting years ago, as I wanted to settle in one spot, which I did in the lovely town of Milawa, in Northeast Victoria, and then after meeting my Ex ( Narc) I moved to Wodonga.
+I gave up house sitting years ago, as I wanted to settle in one spot, which I did in the lovely town of Milawa, in Northeast Victoria,

 A home base is important to me and that will not change, however, I will continue to do occasional house sits, mainly in Tassie as there is so much of this lovely state to see.
 Although I grew up here, I left when I was 30, and there are so many places, I would like to explore and revisit and have more time to enjoy what Tassie has to offer.

 I highly recommend house sitting as a great way to travel and explore and happy to share any advice, just reach out.